National wastewater surveillance of SARS-CoV-2 and influenza A

 • Very strong decrease (< -50%)

-The figure shows the development of the average concentration of SARS-CoV-2 in wastewater over the past 16 months.
-The concentration is adjusted according to the amount of feces in the wastewater to account for dilution and changes in the number of people contributing to the wastewater.
-The concentration is divided into five levels (very low, low, medium, high, and very high), which are marked as horizontal bands on the figure.
+Linegraph showing the development of the average weekly concentration of SARS-CoV-2 in wastewater over the past 15 months, from August 2024 to December 2025.
+The line represents the virus concentrationon on log scale, adjusted according to the amount of feces in the wastewater, and is divided into five levels (very low, low, medium, high, and very high), which are marked as horizontal bands on the figure.
 The growth rate, which is the average weekly percentage change based on the most recent three weeks of measurements, can also be seen on the figure.
-The growth rate is indicated with colors and ranges from a very strong decrease to a very strong increase across a total of seven categories.
-The graph shows an increase from spring to late summer 2024, a clear peak around December 2024 and January 2025 at a medium level, followed by a decline to a very low level from February to June 2025.
-In July 2025, a new increase to the medium level is observed, which is still the level of the concentration in September.
-The latest growth rate indicates a development in the concentration of SARS-CoV-2 in wastewater corresponding to the category "Strong increase".
-Data updated December 3, 2025.
+The graphs shows a stable concentration at low level August to December 2024, followed by an increase from low level to medium level, December to January 2025.
+Hereafter the concentration decreases to very low level, January to March.
+The concentration then lies at this level until June, followed by an increase from very low level to medium level, June to July.
+The concentration then lies at this level until December.
+The latest growth rate indicates a development in the concentration of SARS-CoV-2 in wastewater corresponding to the category "Increase".
+Data updated december 23.

 Regional concentration levels of SARS-CoV-2 in wastewater and development over time